caioavidal/InstaCore/README.md

 # InstaCore

-Instagram Bot written in C# using Selenium WebDriver
+Tooling that automates your social media interactions, Comments and Directs on Instagram Implemented in .NET Core using the Selenium module.

 # Auth
  - Login